avidale/compress-fasttext/README.md

 # Compress-fastText
-This Python 3 package allows to compress fastText models (from the `gensim` package) by orders of magnitude, without seriously affecting their quality.
+This Python 3 package allows to compress fastText word embedding models (from the `gensim` package) by orders of magnitude, without seriously affecting their quality.
 It can be installed with `pip`:
 ```commandline
 pip install compress-fasttext
 ```
+This [blogpost](https://habr.com/ru/post/489474) (in Russian) gives more details about the motivation and methods for compressing fastText models.

+### Model compression
 You can use this package to compress your own fastText model (or one downloaded e.g. from [RusVectores](https://rusvectores.org/ru/models/)):